inverno-io/inverno-mods/README.md

 ### inverno-sql-vertx

-The Inverno SQL client Vert.x implementation module provides Sql Client implementations on top of Vert.x pool and pooled client.
+The Inverno SQL client Vert.x implementation module provides SQL Client implementations on top of [Vert.x][vertx-sql-client] pool and pooled client.

-It also exposes a pool based Sql Client bean created using the module's configuration which can be used as is to query a RDBMS.
+It also exposes a pool based Sql Client bean created using the module's configuration that can be used as is to query a RDBMS.

 ### inverno-web